 Start by turning off the unit with your thermostat.
 This step is as simple as switching the setting to off.
 By doing this, you will prevent your thermostat from making a connection to your air conditioning system while you complete the reset process.

 The next step in the process is cutting the power to your air conditioning unit directly at the circuit breaker.
 During a storm, power surges can send a jolt to your circuit breaker, blowing a fuse or switching it off.
-The circuit breaker is most likely located in your garage, basement, or a storage area and should be labeled that it belongs to the air conditioning unit.
+The circuit breaker is most likely located in your garage, basement, or storage area and should be labeled that it belongs to the air conditioning unit.
 Simply move the setting from on to off.

 Restart Circuit Breaker